-It was noted during our testing that of the 9 approved TRI's as of June 30, 2018, no final agreements had been signed as the date of this report.
-Per inquiry of the Department, all approved FY18 applications are still considered valid and the final agreement has not been signed due to ongoing negotiations or are pending Applicant choice of Idaho as a location.
+It was noted during our testing that of the 7 approved TRI's as of June 30, 2019, 3 final agreements had been signed as the date of this report.
+Per inquiry of the Department, all approved FY19 applications are still considered valid and the other 4 final agreements have not been signed due to ongoing negotiations or are pending Applicant choice of Idaho as a location.
 The open agreements appear reasonable based on timing of the awards.

-It was noted that 5 of the 8 FY17 applicants had agreements that had not been signed as of June 30, 2017.
-Of these 5, 1 decided to not come to Idaho, and the other 4 are on temporary hold.
+It was noted that 9 of the 9 FY18 applicants had agreements that had not been signed as of June 30, 2018.
+As of June 30, 2019, 3 decided to not come to Idaho, and the other 6 had signed agreements.